devonbirdseye/devonbirdseye.github.io/CV.md

 <img src="images/CV.jpg?raw=true"/>

-**Figure 1.** Violin plots representing the median coefficients of variation of the B73xMo17 hybrid biological replicates for proteins compared to their corresponding transcripts.
+**Figure 1.** Violin plot representing the median coefficients of variation of the B73xMo17 hybrid biological replicates for proteins compared to their corresponding transcripts.
+Data represent three independent experiments.